iCliniq Logo

 Thank you for your reply.

 I am attaching all my reports.
 I do not have the 2D echo report.
 I was in the hospital for six days.
 They discharged me once the angiography reports were normal.
-I have quit smoking since last four years.
+I have quit smoking for the last four years.
 I drink rarely, like once in a month.
 I have continuous mild chest pain.
 I feel uneasy for 20 to 30 minutes at night.
-I feel little sweaty and anxious for some time.
+I feel a little sweaty and anxious for some time.
 Sometimes, there will be no pain, but I do feel some tingling sensation.
-I also feel little shortness of breath in the morning.
+I also feel a little shortness of breath in the morning.

 Please help.